A peptic ulcer is a sore in the lining of the stomach or intestine. They may be named by their location:

 Factors that may increase the chances of a peptic ulcer include:

 Peptic ulcers do not always cause symptoms.
 Symptoms may come and go.
-Food or fluids sometimes make symptoms better.
-Having an empty stomach may make symptoms worse.
-However, symptoms can occur at any time.
+Food or fluids may make symptoms better and an empty stomach may make them worse.

 Symptoms may include:

 Ulcers can cause bleeding.
 It is rare but heavier bleeding can cause:

 The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 The doctor may suspect an ulcer based on your symptoms.

 An endoscopy will help to make the diagnosis.
 A scope will be passed down the throat to view the lining of the stomach.